RoyShaon/TanKit/README.md

-# Veridia - AI Homeopathic Assistant
+# TanKit - AI Homeopathic Assistant

 This is a Next.js application that provides homeopathic medicine suggestions based on user-inputted symptoms.
 It uses GenAI to analyze symptoms and suggest potential remedies.